sabyrzhan/learning-progress/distributed_systems.md

 3. Omission - node fails to repond to incoming requests.
 Node is alive, but service is dead.
 4. Byzantine - node's behavior is anomalic.
 The server is reponding different responses for the same request.
 It might be due to bugs, malicious actor or smth similar.

+## Multiple deliveries of a message
+There might be cases when system A fails to send a message to system B. But mitigate this issue, system A can re-send the message by implementing retry mechanism.
+So in order to avoid double processing of the same message the systems can use following approaches:
+* idempotency - no matter how much time system A sends the message, system B responds with success status ensuring it processed only once.
+* de-duplication - it is the same as idempotency, except that unique ID is assigned to a message before sending it.
+So by that ID system ensures the message on processed once.

+The difference between the two above is idempotency adds additional restrictions to the system.
+Whereas in second item we can make sure by another addition.

 ## Three pillars of observability
 1. Metrics